d3/d3-array/README.md

 If a *count* is specified instead of an array of *thresholds*, then the [domain](#histogram_domain) will be uniformly divided into *count* + 1 bins.

+### Histogram Thresholds

+These functions are typically not used directly, but instead are passed to [*histogram*.thresholds](#histogram_thresholds) to set the threshold accessor function.

 <a name="thresholdFreedmanDiaconis" href="#thresholdFreedmanDiaconis">#</a> <b>thresholdFreedmanDiaconis</b>(<i>min</i>, <i>max</i>, <i>values</i>)

 Returns the array of bin thresholds according to the [Freedman–Diaconis rule](https://en.wikipedia.org/wiki/Histogram#Mathematical_definition).